10 Day Service if you order today!

 - Send or bring your quilt and backing to Northwest Quilting.

 - Next, we will ship it back to your door! *Shipping to addresses in the United States only, $100 loss or damage insurance included, small charge for additional insurance.
+Does not include binding.

 The chosen stitching pattern is repeated

 with the pattern stitched past the edge of the quilt top on all sides.